YangVincent/YangVincent.github.io/collections/_resources/2020-05-26-personality-vectors-2.md

 We tend to want to spend more time with people who have similar preferences.
 That means the smaller the angle between our vectors, the more similar our preferences are.
 Our preferences are closely tied with our attributes.

-In the chart below, we can see that Alice (orange) and My (white) PVs are more similar than either of ours to Bob's.
-This means we're more likely to want to spend time and get to know each other than either of us to Bob.
+In the chart below, we can see that Alice (orange) and My (white) PVs are more similar than either of ours is to Bob's.
+This means we're more likely to want to spend time and get to know each other than either of us does to Bob.

 <div id='otherPeople'></div>
 <script>